 Francesca believes that change is possible and Fairfood can make a big change in society.
 This is the driving force that motivates Francesca to work hard for Fairfood.
 Her background in Sociology allows Francesca to have a deep intercultural awareness and cross-cultural understanding, especially regarding race, gender and ethnic differences and also inequalities, injustices and social problems.
-She brings to Fairfood her research and analytical skills, mediation and organizational skills.
-Francesca is passionate about investigating, researching and creating links for possible new directions.
+She brings to Fairfood her research and communication skills.
+Francesca is passionate about researching and creating links for possible new directions.

 Ines is committed to promoting social change by empowering local actors and brokering partnerships.
 Food that is produced harming people and the environment doesn’t have a place on her plate.
 She joined Fairfood because of its solution-oriented approach to tackle one of the most important puzzles of our times: how to have a food system that feeds the world and do it in a fair and sustainable way.
 She brings to the team her 15+ years of experience managing sustainable development programmes in producing countries, facilitating multi-stakeholder dialogue processes aimed at planning and implementing local development and resources management initiatives.

 Advocacy and Engagement